Nicki Minaj Welcomes Her First Child

 Baby Minaj is the first for the rapper and her high school sweetheart Kenneth Petty, whom she secretly married last October.
 Family has been on Minaj's mind since her early days in the music industry, with the rapper hinting that having a few babies has always been part of her big plan.

 "By [my] fifth album, I will have walked down the aisle," Minaj teased in conversation with Complex in 2014.
 "And I will at least be on baby number one, possibly baby number two.
-And have $500 million."
+And have $500 million (£388,500)."

 No one is happier for Minaj than her stans; after all, Minaj has been calling the Barbz her "sons" for years, so Baby Minaj is pretty much already family.
 Fans all over the world are sending love, light, and memes to their fave upon hearing of the major development in her personal life.